-The annual Operating Budget for the Authority is approximately $36 million.
-Our Capital Budget for fiscal year 2011 - 2012 was approximately $6 million, consisting primarily of improvements to selected sewage pumping stations and replacement of old water main.
+The annual operating budget for the Authority is approximately $38 million.
+The capital budget for fiscal year 2012 - 2013 was approximately $14.5 million, consisting primarily of improvements to selected sewage pumping stations and replacement of old water main.
 Delivering water to our customers and collecting and treating the wastewater generated are the primary functions of the Authority.
 Assuring the continued viability of our existing infrastructure and planning for the future water and wastewater needs of our communities is a vital function.
-The YCUA board is concerned with providing the proper facilities to handle the growth of the Ypsilanti area and Western Wayne communities with whom the Authority began contracting sewage treatment services in 1993.

-Above ground investments include six water towers including the famous stone water tower near the campus of Eastern Michigan University.
+Above-ground investments include four ground-level water storage tanks and two water towers including the famous stone tower near the campus of Eastern Michigan University.

-Average water use is 14 million gallons a day.
-In the summer, use may hit 25 million gallons in a single day.
+Average water use is 11 million gallons a day.
+In the summer, use may exceed 23 million gallons in a single day.

 In keeping with our mission to provide top quality, cost effective, environmentally safe water and wastewater services to our customers, YCUA is continually upgrading its infrastructure.
 Recent improvements include: